maaksuw/devops-docker/part3/3.10/exercise3.10.md

+Dockerfile1 is the Dockerfile before and Dockerfile2 is the Dockerfile after the optimizations.

 Let's opitimize the example Java Spring project from the course material.

 1. Let us ensure the container does not run as root - we do the user configurations shown in the material. amazoncorretto seems to run on amazonlinux, which contains a fairly minimal set of packages, so we need to download useradd by using yum, in order to add a new user.
 Alternatively we could use an existing user such as 'nobody'.
 We can verify the user has been changed by executing bash inside the container.